FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Orchestrator--Worker Framework Under Budget Constraints

-We instantiate the policy $\pi$ with a LLM \citep{yao2020keep,huang2022language,yao2023react}, which serves as the backbone for the orchestrator agent.
+We instantiate the policy $\pi$ with an LLM \citep{yao2020keep,huang2022language,yao2023react}, which serves as the backbone for the orchestrator agent.
 Following the ReAct framework \citep{yao2023react}, the orchestrator generates subtasks, assigns them to worker agents, evaluates their outputs, and determines subsequent actions until a final solution is produced or the budget is exhausted.

 Multi-agent systems built on the orchestrator–worker paradigm \citep{hadfield2025multiagent,tran2025multi} suffer from limited coordination and inefficient use of additional compute.
 Synergies between agents are underexploited, and budget-aware optimization has not been well studied.
-To address these issues, we propose \sys, which extends the orchestrator–worker framework with two key components.
+To address these issues, we propose \sys, which extends the orchestrator–worker framework with three key components: Collaboration Modules (\Cref{sec:collaboration_modules}), Dual-Level Planning Architecture (\Cref{sec:dual_level_planning}), and Self-Play Reflection (\Cref{sec:self_play_reflection}). \Cref{fig:method} illustrates the overview of our method.

-At the core of \sys are collaboration modules (\Cref{sec:collaboration_modules}), that are modular functions encapsulating reusable coordination strategies and transforming multi-agent interaction into a structured function-calling problem.
-Building on this abstraction, \sys employs a dual-level planning architecture (\Cref{sec:dual_level_planning}) that balances short-horizon action selection with long-horizon speculation, enabling adaptive and forward-looking compute allocation under strict budget limits.
-An overview is shown in \Cref{fig:method}.